 Transit and Transportation

 Lengthy daily commutes - among the longest in the developed world - are hurting our economy, environment and quality of life.
-The most recent estimate in 2006 pegged the cost of traffic delays at more than $5 billion a year, but there is growing evidence that today's cost is much higher.
+The average commuter in Canada spends the equivalent of 32 working days a year travelling to and from work.
+Traffic congestion is estimated to cost the Toronto region alone up to $11 billion worth of lost productivity a year.
 In addition, many rural, remote, and northern communities lack the bridges, highways and airports to stay reliably connected to urban markets and to sustain local economies and the quality of life.

 - Reduce traffic congestion.

 - Support sustainable growth through committing to the development of a long-term, predictable and dedicated fund for municipal transit projects.

 Read FCM's full position in Strengthening Canada through our Hometowns